mal2017/mbulib/README.md

+# rqmap

-Background
+## Background

-The main goal of this crate is to provide a data structure and methods for querying a large set of NGS reads by position.
+The main goal of this crate is to provide ways to easily query the mapped locations of large sets of NGS reads.

+This is a pretty standard task for many NGS analyses, but I found myself writing a lot of boilerplate to do this in some of my personal crates and cli tools.

-Major goals:
+## Major goals:

-* bam to rqmap
+* easily ingest a bam as a bio::AnnotMap
-* map from bam headers to tids
+* easily filter or preprocess the reads during this process
+* easily query the ingested data by overlaps with bio_types::Contig